yidizhang3/yidizhang/_pages/publications.md

 - **Zhang, Y**.
 (2026).
 Strategy over source: How AI disclosure shapes perceptions of counterspeech. *PsyArXiv*.
 [DOI](https://osf.io/preprints/psyarxiv/rb8wn_v2)

 - **Zhang, Y**. (under review).
 Mapping methods in online hate research: A review, comparison, and future directions.
-[Paper submitted to journal for review. 🏆 Top Student Paper award from Communication and Social Cognition Division of the National Communication Association (NCA2026)]
+[Paper invited to revise and resubmit at journal. 🏆 Top Student Paper award from Communication and Social Cognition Division of the National Communication Association (NCA2026)]

 - Walther, J. B., Li, Z., & **Zhang, Y**. (under review).
 Assessing the hatefulness of social media posts: A continuous measure of hate using generative AI.
-[Paper submitted to conference proceeding for review]
+[Paper conditionally accepted for conference proceedings]

 - **Zhang, Y**. (in progress).
-Anonymity in online hate: A scoping review.
+Everywhere and nowhere: A scoping review of anonymity in online hate research.
 [Extended abstract accepted at conference]

 - Walther, J. B., **Zhang, Y**., Garcia, E., & Rosen, Z. (in progress).
 Counterspeech effectiveness: A field experiment.